wangyu16/mdParserCF/NEXT_STEPS.md

 ## 🎉 When Complete

 You'll have:
-- ✅ Fully-featured markdown parser (Phase 1 63% complete)
+- ✅ Fully-featured markdown parser (Phase 1 90% complete)
-- ✅ 172+ tests all passing
+- ✅ 179+ tests all passing
-- ✅ 4,000+ lines of production code
+- ✅ 4,200+ lines of production code
 - ✅ Comprehensive documentation
-- ✅ Automated testing pipeline
+- ✅ Automated testing pipeline (pending)
 - ✅ Ready for Phase 2 (Cloudflare deployment)

 ---

 **Ready to start?** Pick the next extension from the list above and follow the guide in `constructionNotes/PHASE1_EXTENSIONS.md`!

-**Current Stats**: 172 tests passing | 6 extensions + 2 features complete | 63% done
+**Current Stats**: 179 tests passing | 9 extensions + features complete | 90% done

 **Let's build! 🚀**